 Different levels of background checks require different processing times:

-• State-level checks usually process within 1-7 business days, with many returning results in 24-72 hours
+- State-level checks usually process within 1 to 7 business days, with many returning results in 24 to 72 hours

-• FBI checks typically take 3-5 business days for Live Scan electronic submissions
+- FBI checks typically take 3 to 5 business days for Live Scan electronic submissions

 Agency Workload

-Processing times fluctuate based on the volume of requests each agency receives.
-During busy periods, such as back-to-school hiring seasons or after policy changes requiring new background checks, delays are common.
+Processing times fluctuate based on submission volume.
+During peak periods, such as back-to-school hiring seasons or following policy changes that mandate new background checks, delays become more common.

 Potential Criminal History